craigmckeachie/tql-2024-notes/react-exercises.md

 3. **Update `teamAPI` to Use the REST API:**

 - Modify the `teamAPI.list` function to fetch data from your `json-server` API.
 - Use the provided functions `checkStatus` and `parseJSON` to handle the HTTP response and errors.
-Be sure to understand what they are doing and
+Be sure to understand what they are doing and how to use them.

 4. **Handle API Errors:**

-- Update the `MovieList` component to display the error message if the API request fails.
+- Update the `TeamList` component to display the error message if the API request fails.
 Use state to store and display any error messages.
   - The `error` that comes back from the API will have a `message` property which is what you will want to display

 5. **Enhance the Component:**